CS Transfer Prerequisites and Sample Programs

 Welcome to the University of California at Berkeley's Computer Science Division!

 You have been admitted to UC Berkeley as an intended major in Computer Science.
 You will be able to declare Computer Science as your major when you complete your remaining technical prerequisites with a Berkeley grade point average of at least 3.0 in the 7 prerequisite courses (we expect this GPA to be increased to 3.3 for students entering Berkeley in fall 2015), and complete the application and Declaration of Major forms required by the department.

-Transfer students who are most competitive for the major have achieved an overall gpa from their community college of at least 3.5.
-To be minimally prepared for this major, you should have completed equivalents at least 3 of the following lower division technical prerequisites, including Math 1A, 1B at your community college.
-Those of you who are best prepared, and only need one semester at Berkeley to complete their tech courses, should have completed at least 4 out of these 6 prerequisites.
+Transfer students who are most competitive for the major have achieved an overall GPA from their community college of at least 3.5.
+To be minimally prepared for this major, you should have completed equivalents at least 3 of the following lower division technical prerequisites, especially Math 1A, 1B, and Math 54 at your community college.

 - Math 1A (Calculus)